chun-eric/van_life/README.md

 - Seeded Databse
 - Fixed api routes with database

+# Day 24
+- Loading van errors.
+The vans dont seem to be loading.
+Solution: I deleted the oldapi.js file which was using the mock api.
+Thats why.
+I think it was interefering.
+We also blocked the server.js as well.
+-
 1. Finalize functionality for calendar function
 2. Add book route
 3. Design and make booking page